tasmota/docs/docs/LVGL.md

 ![screenshot-1618843384](https://user-images.githubusercontent.com/49731213/115389330-3ee56f00-a1dd-11eb-9925-bc91a1d3cf89.png)

-The logo is is black, with anti-aliasing and transparency.
+The logo is black, with anti-aliasing and transparency.
 You can now manipulate the logo: change zoom, rotate or recolor.

 ```python
 # recolor logo to white